BENNS: A Surrogate Model for Hybrid Online-Offline Evolution of SFC Embedding: Related Work

 \subsection{GA-based Solutions to OSE}

-Of the 13 studies found that explore the use of GAs to the OSE problem~\cite{Khoshkholghi2019, Carpio2017, 10.1007/978-3-031-33743-7_39, Li2019,Gamal2019, Gamal2019a, Qu2016, Cao2017, Rankothge2017, Khoshkholghi2020, Ruiz2020, Kim2016, OpenRASE}, only one used an online approach \cite{OpenRASE}, while none used a hybrid approach.
-Several studies used tools to partially \textit{verify} the final solutions generated from offline evolution: Ruiz et al.\ \cite{Ruiz2020} and Kim et al.\ \cite{Kim2016} used the OMNET++ simulator to verify the solution produced by their GA.
-Simulators model reality and have less accuracy compared to online approaches \cite{Fahmy2023SimulatorsWSNs}.
+Of the 19 studies found that explore the use of GAs to the OSE problem~\cite{Khoshkholghi2019,Carpio2017,10.1007/978-3-031-33743-7_39,Toumi2022,Li2019,Gamal2019,Gamal2019a,Qu2016,Khoshkholghi2020,Kim2016,Rankothge2017,Ruiz2020,Cao2017,Tavakoli-Someh2019,Ma2017,Fulber-Garcia2024,Yuan2018,Fulber-Garcia2023,OpenRASE}, only one used an online approach~\cite{OpenRASE}, while none used a hybrid approach.
+Several studies used tools to partially \textit{verify} the final solutions generated from offline evolution: Ruiz et al.~\cite{Ruiz2020} and Kim et al.~\cite{Kim2016} used the OMNET++ simulator, Tavakoli-Someh et al.~\cite{Tavakoli-Someh2019} used the CloudSim simulator, and Ma et al.~\cite{Ma2017} used a Java-based discrete event simulator to verify the solution produced by their GA.
+Simulators model reality and have less accuracy compared to online approaches~\cite{Fahmy2023SimulatorsWSNs}.
 So, we consider these as offline approaches.
-Khoshkholghi et al.\ \cite{Khoshkholghi2020} and Rankothge et al.\ \cite{Rankothge2017} used Mininet, an emulator which has higher accuracy \cite{Fahmy2023SimulatorsWSNs}, to verify their solutions, but neither tested their solution completely on the emulator.
-Rankothge et al.\ used Mininet to emulate the network topology only, while using a simulation prototype of their Network Function Centre to simulate network functions \cite{Rankothge2017}.
-Similarly, Khoshkholghi et al.\ used Mininet to verify the performance of network links while relying on numerical analysis to evaluate the performance of network functions \cite{Khoshkholghi2020}.
-The offline approaches in the literature did not validate their solutions on a real network or emulator completely.
-Krishnamohan et al.\ \cite{OpenRASE} performed online evolution using OpenRASE and showed it to be of higher accuracy than offline evolution, but the online evolution took nearly 19 hours to evaluate tens of solutions.
-Consequently, offline evolutions in the literature are faster but of lower accuracy, whereas the online evolution is of higher accuracy but slower.
+Khoshkholghi et al.~\cite{Khoshkholghi2020} and Rankothge et al.~\cite{Rankothge2017} used Mininet, an emulator which has higher accuracy~\cite{Fahmy2023SimulatorsWSNs}, to verify their solutions, but did not test their solution completely on the emulator.
+Rankothge et al.\ used Mininet to emulate the network topology only, while using a simulation prototype of their Network Function Centre to simulate network functions~\cite{Rankothge2017}.
+Similarly, Khoshkholghi et al.\ used Mininet to verify the performance of network links while relying on numerical analysis to evaluate the performance of network functions~\cite{Khoshkholghi2020}.
+The offline approaches in the literature did not validate their solutions on a real network or an emulator completely.
+Krishnamohan et al.~\cite{OpenRASE} performed online evolution using OpenRASE and showed it to be of higher accuracy than offline evolution, but the online evolution took orders of magnitude longer compared to offline approaches.
+Consequently, offline evolutions in the literature are significantly faster, whereas online evolution can yield considerably higher accuracy.
+However, this trade-off has not been exploited by any hybrid approach so far.